SimpleSimpler/data_fingerprint/README.md

 ## Contact

-For any questions or feedback, please contact [your email].
+For any questions or feedback, please contact me over github.